Jericho1337/Simple-UGDownloader/README.md

 python3 main.py -i <PATH_TO_INPUT_FILE>
 ```

-The script will produce 3 outputs in the output folder:
+The script will produce 4 outputs in the output folder:
 * TXT file containing the tab
 * PDF without bold
+* PDF with bold chords (uses heuristics to determine chords and make them bold)
-* PDF with bold chords (experimental)
+* TRUE PDF with bold chords (uses real website parsing to bold chords)

 #### CHORD TRANSPOSITION
 You can pass a transposing offset (positive or negative)